-As a result of the disposal of large portfolios of loans in Q2, there was a release of specific provisions relating to these loans of €614m, resulting in total downward movement in the impairment provision in Q2 of €526m.
+During Q2, NAMA completed a number of significant loan sales and as a result, there was a release of specific provisions relating to these loans of €642m, resulting in total downward movement in the impairment provision of €554m.

 The impairment review is subject to estimation and judgement in relation to the amount and timing of cash flows and the value of underlying collateral.
 Actual results may differ from expected results.
+A detailed impairment assessment will be carried out as at 31 December 2014.